Are you looking for information on ...

 After you’ve completed your due diligence with the IRS, you can consider joining a church planting network or denomination when starting a church.

 There may be other parachurch organizations (or church denominations) who have a very similar vision and mission as your church.

 The benefit of joining a network or denomination is that you often receive infrastructural support in providing spiritual, health, and economic benefits to clergy.
 Likewise, joining a network or conference can increase your access to networking and growth resources.

 The potential liability of joining a network or denomination is that you will be obligated to the theology and internal workings of that group.
 In other words, the benefit of being an autonomous church is that you have the ability to make decisions on your own.

 Whether you choose to join a network or denomination, or choose to remain an autonomous church, it comes down to your own theology.
 But recognize that there are pros and cons to both.

+Starting a church might be the easy part.
 Once you exist, you should continue the work of the launch team and seek to grow the church into weekly services.
 Here’s how you grow your church into weekly services.

 Write down a service structure on which the launch team can agree: